David A. Clarke School of Law: Experiential learning

+Ranking

+For 2024, U.S. News & World Report ranked UDC Law in the category #180-196 out of 196 ABA accredited law schools, being in the bottom 7.69% of those schools, at most.

+Bar examination passage

+In 2022, the overall bar examination passage rate for the law school’s first-time examination takers was 38.85%.

 Employment

 According to UDC Law's 2019 ABA-required disclosures, 38.8% of the Class of 2018 obtained full-time long-term JD-required employment nine months after graduation.
+Most of the graduates employed worked for law firms of 2-10 attorneys or the government.

 Washington, D.C., Virginia, and Maryland were the top employment locations for 2016 graduates.

 Student life

 UDC Law students can participate in more than 30 student organizations, reflecting a variety of legal and social justice interests.

 Costs

 The 2018–2019 tuition rates for full-time students are $12,838 for District residents, $18,756 for metropolitan area residents, and $24,674 per semester for non-District residents.
 Tuition rates for part-time, visiting and non-matriculating students are $402 per credit hour for D.C. residents, $601 per credit hour for metropolitan area residents, and $802 per credit hour for non-District residents.
 The total cost of attendance (including the cost of tuition, fees, and living expenses) at UDC Law for the 2018–2019 academic year is estimated to be $55,301 for full-time students who are D.C. residents and $78,973 for full-time students who are non-residents.
+The total debt for graduates as calculated by Law School Transparency is $158,946.